useblocks/score/docs/platform_management_plan/project_management.rst

   is to do a breakdown of platform sagas to the concrete tasks (see `Planning`_) .
   Currently following *Communities* are defined in the *SCORE* project:

-  * *Tooling/Infrastructure*: *community* for all kind of infra topics: compiler, IDE, build toolchain and etc.
+  * *Operational*: *community* for all kind of infra topics: compiler, IDE, build toolchain and etc. See `GitHub Discussions/Operational Community  <https://github.com/orgs/eclipse-score/discussions/categories/operational-community>`_ for more.
-  * *Testing*: *community* to clarify questions and define testing strategy for the 'SCORE' project
+  * *Testing*: *community* to clarify questions and define testing strategy for the 'SCORE' project.
+See `GitHub Discussions/Testing Community <https://github.com/orgs/eclipse-score/discussions/categories/testing-community>`_ for more.
   * *Software Architecture*: *community* for clarification of software architecture topics, e.g. discussion of new features or coding guidelines.
+See `GitHub Discussions/Architecture Community <https://github.com/orgs/eclipse-score/discussions/categories/architecture-community>`_ for more.
   * *Software Development Process*: *community* for definition and maintaining of safety, security and quality software development process.
+See `GitHub Discussions/SW Dev Process Community <https://github.com/orgs/eclipse-score/discussions/categories/sw-dev-process-community>`_ for more.

   The planning of the activities is done by every *Community* independent of other teams.
 Each *Community* has a *Community Lead*, who is nominated by the *Technical lead circle*.
 The prioritization of some topics can be requested by the *Technical lead circle*